Maria1709/Python-Project.py/README.md

 ![PIC1](images/snip1.PNG)

- We can see from the array of data above that the average of the first column is 5.84
+ We can see from this array of data that the average of the first column is 5.84

 ![PIC6](images/snip6.PNG)